Food & Beverage business

 Outdoor eating area permits

-• You will need public liability insurance with a minimum of $10 million coverage that specifically includes using the footpath for this type of activity (you need to upload your Certificate of Currency as part of your application so please make sure you have this with you);
+• Public liability insurance with a minimum of $20 million coverage that specifically includes using the footpath for this type of activity (you need to upload your Certificate of Currency)

-• Outdoor eating areas located on the footpath must be located either within the frontage or kerbside zone (see Figure 1. below);
+• The OEA must be located either within the frontage or kerbside zone of the footpath (see Figure 1 below).

-• All items you place on the footpath for your outdoor eating area (tables, chairs, pot plants etc) must be removed from the footpath at close of business each day;
+• All items in the OEA (e.g. tables, chairs, pot plants etc) must be removed from the footpath at close of business each day

-• Does not obstruct the visibility or clear sight lines of any person at an intersection of thoroughfares; and
+• The OEA must not obstruct the visibility or clear sight lines of any person at an intersection of thoroughfares

 'image description'